tqtezos/minter-sdk/packages/minter-contracts/ligo/src/swaps/README.md

 3. As the type of `collection_info` is also a `set` of `token_id`s, a `collection` can only contain unique `token_id`s.

+4. The `Cancel` entrypoint can only be called by an admin, and fails with `NOT_AN_ADMIN` if it is not.

 The new storage is as follows:

 ```ocaml